codeonlyjs/website/content/guide/apiTemplates.md

 ### target {#InputOptions#target}

-The target object providing the binding property
+The target object providing the binding property.
+If not specified, the template's [`model`](apiLowLevel#DomTreeContext#model) object is used.

 ```ts